MarlinFirmware/Marlin/README.md

 ![Step2](/step3_download.png)

-Finally, locate the TFT zip folder in the same file listing and download it.
+Finally, locate the TFT zip folder in the same file listing and download it (if there is no TFT folder then it means that it is not required for that particular update).

 ## Using the firmware on the B1